jaimec00/proteusAI/README.md

 # proteusAI
-## Protein Sequence Prediction of Target Structure via Wave Function Encoding and Self-Attention
+## Protein Sequence Prediction of Target Structure via Wave Function Encoding and Multi-Scale Gaussian Self-Attention

 proteusAI is a transformer model that predicts the optimal protein sequence given a target structure of alpha-carbon ($C_a$) coordinates.